IllumiDesk/illumidesk/README.md

 > **NOTE**: You may add any of the variables listed in `ansible/group_vars/all.yml` within your `hosts` file before running the `make deploy` command.

+## General JupyterHub Settings

+Most settings located in the JupyterHub configuration file (`jupyterhub_config.py`) have a set of opinionated defaults that can be changed by updating the configuration file itself.
+However there are two configuration options available that can be changed with the `hosts` file:

+- `admin_user`: the username that has access to the `Admin` section of the JupyterHub home page.
+This allows users to view running servers, stop/start the user servers, among other tasks.
+- `shutdown_on_logout`: when `True` (default), the user's server is shut down when tht user logs out of their session.

 ### LTI 1.3 Authenticator

 > **New in Version 0.6.0**: this setup supports user authentication with the [LTI 1.3 Core Specification](http://www.imsglobal.org/spec/lti/v1p3/) as of version 0.6.0.
 LTI 1.3 is built on top of OAuth2 and OIDC and therefore provides additional security features when compared to [LTI 1.1](https://www.imsglobal.org/specs/ltiv1p1).